We often complain in these pages of the lack of diversity when it comes to modern instrument design, not least in the acoustic world.

 Those instruments that do break the mould are, more often than not, far from affordable.
 Vintage is the house brand of huge UK distributor John Hornby Skewes and aside from offering plenty of highly affordable, run-of-the-mill classic styles, it has an artist programme whose range of instruments is now virtually unparalleled, including the likes of Gordon Giltrap and, as here, Paul Brett.
 Oh, and they are invariably affordable, too.

-Released in autumn 2016, the Viator 12-string is the seventh model in the Vintage by Paul Brett range and the second 12-string to appear.
+Released in autumn 2016, the Viator 12-string guitar is the seventh model in the Vintage by Paul Brett range and the second 12-string to appear.
 Like the six-string Viator, however, this is a downsized 12-fret 'travel' guitar centred around a condensed 546mm (21.5-inch) scale length.
 And when we say downsized, we really mean it: the body sits somewhere between a tenor uke and a parlour, just 284mm (11.2 inches) across its lower bouts and 393mm (15.5 inches) in length.

 In fact, the elongated slot headstock, at 222mm (8.73 inches) long, nearly matches the body width and initially seems over-large.

 Construction-wise, an untoned Sitka spruce top sits atop laminated sapele back and sides with a deep red/brown stained colour and, in places, visible wood grain through the all-over satin finish.
 The top and back are cleanly edge-bound in maple; the top features bold herringbone-style purfling that's echoed around the soundhole giving a very typical Paul Brett 'antique' vibe.